 Glixin seeks to assist people maximize their quality and length of life.
 We offer advice and products that combat oxidative stress.
 We commercialize technologies for the health care market.
-A non-provisional patent application was filed that describes methods and systems for measuring, reducing, and increasing blood oxidative stress.
+A patent was granted that describes methods and systems for measuring, reducing, and increasing blood oxidative stress.

 Over the last 20 years, Dr. Stroot has expanded his knowledge of engineering, biological wastewater treatment, agricultural engineering, renewable energy, microbiology, and molecular biology.
 The combination of his unique background and a healthy curiosity has generated a plethora of discoveries and research productivity, which is ready for commercial exploitation.

 My research experience includes lab-scale bioreactor operation for activated sludge and anaerobic digestion studies, aerobic and anaerobic culturing methods, design and fabrication of novel apparatus for the investigation of autotrophic bacteria sensitivity to pCO2, BSL2 laboratory management with extensive experience with Acinetobacter, and cultivation and characterization of thermophilic bacteria.
 I have invented new molecular biology based methods including RiboSyn and CAT-FISH.
 I have collaborated with faculty researchers with diverse backgrounds in engineering, microbiology, and health.